 “She replies.
 “Where’s my son’s car?”

 “Oh, it’s back there someplace; she ran out of gas” he explains.
-Well, it seems there was little truth in my story after all.
+It seems there was somme truth in my story after all.

 “Get in Jim” she says.

 “I think we’d best get that car some gas” Jim says laughing, “I got her parked in somebody’s driveway.”